Quancoder260503/Programming-Contest-Solutions/README.md

 This repository containing source codes for Vietnam Programming Contest.

-For context, this is not OFFICIAL solution and can only be used for references only.
+For context, these are not OFFICIAL solutions and can only be used for references only.

+Template codes to build solution were sourced from http://ngthanhtrung23.github.io/ACM_Notebook_new/